torquebox/torquebox.org/drafts/transactions.md

 sent if the database update succeeds, and vice versa.
 If either fails, both rollback.

-*X/Open XA* is a standard specification for implementing distributed transactions.
-It uses a *two-phase commit (2PC)* protocol.
+[X/Open XA][xa] is a standard specification for implementing distributed transactions.
+It uses a [two-phase commit (2PC)][2pc] protocol.
 Often these terms are used interchangeably to refer to the same thing.

 # Messaging